Back to Hopfield Hub

 Identical (tolerance $10^{-6}$)True

-The two computations produce numerically identical results.
-The tiny deviation in cosine similarity from 1.0 is within floating-point precision ($\sim 10^{-7}$).
+Numerically identical.
+The cosine similarity deviation from 1.0 is within float32 precision ($\sim 10^{-7}$).

 4. Capacity explains head dimension.
-The exponential capacity $\sim \exp(d_{\text{head}}/2)$ explains why Transformers work well with relatively small head dimensions (64 or 128): even modest dimensions provide enormous storage.
+Exponential capacity $\sim \exp(d_{\text{head}}/2)$ is why Transformers work with small head dimensions (64 or 128)---even modest $d$ provides enormous storage.

 Capacity Comparison: The Full Picture